target/winnaker/README.md

 	- `./src/outputs/stage1.png`
 - Any error will result in a non-zero code to the system.
 - Error screenshots will be timestaped.

+## Screenshots

+- screenshot folder by default is winnaker-screenshots

 ## Options